hnduke/evanduke/README.md

 ### In Progress

-- Deploy to AWS Lightsail
+- Deploy to AWS Lightsail (waiting on domain transfer)

 ### Backlog